avirupnandi1/kahaani-suno/README.md

 ## Usage

 - **Enter Story Idea**: Open the app and type a brief description or idea for a story.
-- **Generate Story**: Tap the "Generate" button to create a complete story using the Gemini API.
+- **Generate Story**: Tap the "Generate Story" button to create a complete story using the Gemini API.
 - **Listen to Story**: Tap the "Play" button to hear the story narrated using the ElevenLabs API.

 ## Technologies Used